Building Codes Administration

 Department Staff

-• Gary Forsyth II - Deputy Building Official
+• Gary Forsyth, II - Deputy Building Official

 • John Lauber - Senior Building Official